 Humans are naturally prone to ingenuity.
-We find solutions to problems, and sometimes the solutions cause new problems.
-Case in point: World War One.
-The technology of the previous few decades created warships called dreadnoughts, chemical weapons, improved machine guns and cannons; basically it became easier to kill.
+We find solutions to problems, but sometimes the solutions cause new problems.
+Case in point: World War I. The technology of the previous few decades created dreadnoughts, chemical weapons, improved machine guns and cannons.
+Basically it became easier to kill.
+Another new weapon was the tank.
+(This post is a companion piece to Melina Druga’s WWI Trilogy, Angel of Mercy, Those Left Behind and Adjustment Year, available wherever eBooks are sold.)

-The Allies needed a weapon that could help end the stalemate by cutting through barbed wire in No Man’s Land.
+The Allies needed a weapon that could help end the war’s stalemate.
+They needed something that could cut through barbed wire in No Man’s Land and advance over large tracks of ground.

-Rotating gun turrets were added in later models.
+Rotating gun turrets were added to later models.

 The first tank attack occurred in September 1916 at the Battle of Flers-Courcelette.
 Twenty-five tanks participated in the battle with nine reaching the German line.

-The first tanks were successful in frightening the enemy more than anything else.
+More than any other objective, the first tanks were successful in frightening the enemy.

-Soon thousands of tanks were produced for the British and French.
-When the Americans entered the war, they also used French-built tanks.
+Soon thousands of tanks were produced for the British and French, with the Allies producing nearly all the tanks used during the war.
+When the Americans entered the conflict, they also used French-built tanks.

-Despite their impressive looks, tanks had a number of flaws including:
+Despite their impressive look, tanks had a number of flaws including:

 - Mechanical failure